amr080/xft-coinbase-sdk-nodejs/README.md

 ## Requirements

-The Coinbase server-side SDK requires Node.js version 18 or higher and npm version 9.7.2 or higher.
+The XFT server-side SDK requires Node.js version 18 or higher and npm version 9.7.2 or higher.
 To view your currently installed versions of Node.js, run the following from the command-line:

 ```bash
 node -v